missjennbo/tictactoe-react/README.md

 * `const {loading, error, data} = useQuery(USER_QUERY);`
 * `const [increaseScore] = useMutation(INCREASE_SCORE, {refetchQueries: [{query: USER_QUERY}]});`

+The queries and mutations can be mocked using the [**MockProvider**](https://www.apollographql.com/docs/react/development-testing/testing/#the-mockedprovider-component).

 ### Git Tags
 How to add new tag using git CLI
 * Create new local tag with `git tag -a v1.0 -m "some-message"`